$3B/yr Bleeds Nvidia as Anthropic Axes Custom Chip, industry on AutoKaam

 Fab partnership: TSMC is the likely manufacturer, as with most advanced AI chips.

-Amazon Trainium leverage: Given Amazon's major investment in Anthropic and Anthropic's use of AWS infrastructure, the custom chip may be a branded variant of Trainium optimized for Claude workloads.
+Amazon Trainium use: Given Amazon's major investment in Anthropic and Anthropic's use of AWS infrastructure, the custom chip may be a branded variant of Trainium optimized for Claude workloads.

 Market Context

 NVIDIA reality: Despite custom chip efforts, NVIDIA remains dominant.
-H100 and H200 have ecosystem advantages (CUDA, optimized software, PyTorch integration) that custom chips struggle to match.
+H100 and H200 have market advantages (CUDA, optimized software, PyTorch integration) that custom chips struggle to match.

 Microsoft Maia: Microsoft announced Maia 100 in 2023 and is scaling deployment.
 Still partners heavily with NVIDIA.